bettsbp/address-book/readme.md

 ## Technologies Used

-Basic HTML, CSS, and JavaScript
+HTML, CSS, and JavaScript

-Copyright (c) 2018 Brandon Betts All Rights Reserved.
+Copyright (c) 2018 Brandon Betts and Craig Wann All Rights Reserved.